cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **2.2.2**
 - Allow Imp Overlords spawned from Artifact of origin to drop a Pearl or Irradiant Pearl.
 - Fix the Imps from Origin of a bug that apparently gives them an Equipment.
+- Fix Dead Man's Foot explosion by actually adding an explosion effect.
-- Add more config options for Artifact of origin.
+- Add more config options for Artifact of Origin.
+- Add a config for Panic Mines to let it self-destruct when the owner is gone.
 - Reduced the default values for the config as they are too powerful.
 - Update dependency to use the latest ClassicItems.